 A common thread running through these tweets is the financial crisis that seems to have befallen these sellers, with a lot of them writing about not being able to pay off their debts and make payments to manufacturers of the items they used to trade on Club Factory.

 Sengar tells Inc42 that he took a clutch of loans from banks, as well as digital lending applications MobiKwik and LazyPay, which he is now unable to pay.

 While it was not possible to ascertain the number of sellers who are waiting on payments from Club Factory, according to Sengar, at least 3,000 sellers have been left in the lurch by Club Factory’s suspension of payments.

-Another seller, 28-year-old Pankaj Gaba of Jaipur, says that he’s waiting on INR 3.31 lakh in unpaid dues from Club Factory.
+Another seller, 28-year-old Pankaj Gaba of Jaipur, says he’s waiting on INR 3.31 lakh in unpaid dues from Club Factory.
 “Every time Club Factory cleared our dues, they used to hold 20% of the amount, which we would get with the next payment,” says Gaba, who used to sell Kurtis and bedsheets on the platform.
-“However, after the lockdown was announced in March, they held on to the amount worth 20% of our dues and told us that it would be released once the company’s entire staff returned to service.
+“However, after the lockdown was announced in March, they held on to the amount worth 20% of our dues and told us it would be released once the company’s entire staff returned to service.
 That never happened.”

 Gaba received his last payment from Club Factory, worth around INR 80,000 on July 7.